voxeltycoon/mods/README.md

 Modding documentation: [**docs.voxeltycoon.xyz**](https://docs.voxeltycoon.xyz)

-> `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll` are not included in the repository.
+> `VoxelTycoon.dll` and `UnityEngine.CoreModule.dll` are not included in the repository.
 They can be found in the `<game_directory>/VoxelTycoon_Data/Managed` folder and should be manually put into the `Lib` folder before building projects.

 ## Hello Voxel World